ncatlab/nlab-content/pages/5/6/1/5/25165/content.md

 $$x:A \vdash \mathrm{tot}(f'(x)):\prod_{y:A} (x =_A y) \simeq R(x, y)$$
 and we define $\mathrm{ua}'(x, y) \coloneqq \mathrm{tot}(f(x))(y)$.

-In the other direction, we begin with a family of weak equivalences
+Definition 2 implies definition 1, as we begin with a family of weak equivalences
 $$x:A, y:A \vdash \mathrm{ua}(x, y):(x =_A y) \simeq R(x, y)$$

 or equivalently